jmarkow/intan_frontend/README.md

 ###Requirements

 This has been tested using MATLAB 2010A and later on Windows and Mac (Linux should be fine).
-The only Toolbox required is the Signal Processing toolbox.
+You must have the [markolab](https://github.com/jmarkow/markolab) and [zftftb](https://github.com/jmarkow/zftftb) toolboxes in your MATLAB path.
+The only MATLAB Toolbox required is the Signal Processing toolbox.

 ###Data types